Teck Resources: Teck Resources (2008–)

 Beginning October 1, 2008, Teck Cominco began rebranding itself as Teck.
 The legal name of the company was changed to Teck Resources Ltd. on April 23, 2009, after being approved by shareholders the previous day.
 In 2008, Teck's $25 million donation to BC Children's Hospital Foundation earned its name attached to the Teck Acute Care Centre expected to complete construction in 2017.

 In July 2009, China Investment Corporation bought a 17% stake in Teck for C$1.74 billion.
 In 2012, the Company announced record earning, record profit and record production, thus ending the year 2011 with C$4.4 billion in cash.
 Besides expanding into the energy sector, the company was also executing two major projects in Chile and planning a C$600 million restart of its Quintette Mine near Tumbler Ridge, British Columbia.

 In 2021, Teck Resources was ranked no. 60 in the Arctic Environmental Responsibility Index (AERI) that includes 120 oil, gas, and mining companies involved in resource extraction north of the Arctic Circle in Alaska, Canada, Greenland, Finland, Norway, Russia, and Sweden.

 The company's board rejected a billion hostile takeover offer by Swiss competitor Glencore in April 2023.
 In November 2023, Teck Resources decided to divest its steelmaking coal businesses in a series of transactions that value the operations at US$9 billion with Glencore taking majority ownership (77%).
 The remaining interests are acquired by Japan's Nippon Steel (20%) and South Korea's POSCO (3%).
-The deal received government approval in July 2024, allowing Teck Resources to become purely a metals producer with the focus in Copper and Zinc.
+The deal received government approval in July 2024, allowing Teck Resources to become purely a metals producer with the focus in copper and zinc.

 On 9 September 2025, London-headquartered Anglo American and Teck Resources announced they had reached an agreement to combine the two companies in a merger of equals to form the Anglo Teck group, a global critical minerals champion and top five global copper producer, headquartered in Canada and expected to offer investors more than 70% exposure to copper.
+In December 2025, shareholders approved the merger, followed by an approval by Canada’s industry minister, Mélanie Joly.